Parents: We Need to Talk

 But adults who sexually assault children?

-They want us to feel so uncomfortable thinking about it, that we look the other way and pretend that it does not exist In fact, they’re counting on it!
+They want us to feel so uncomfortable thinking about it, so that we look the other way and pretend that it does not exist.
+In fact, they’re counting on it!

 So, let’s talk about it, so we can prevent it.
 I know how hard this is.
 But you are not alone — I will help you.